ouzifeng/CI_PP3_FISHING_TACKLE_MANAGEMENT_APPLICATION/README.md

 1. View all out of stock products
 2. User will want to place an order with the manufacturer for stock, so an email can be send as a table with all the OOS products
-3. Option to go abck to the main menu
+3. Option to go back to the main menu
+4. Fishing tackle names truncated to save space

 <details>
     <summary>Out of stock products</summary>